-I started by filling up a large (6-quart) stock pot with an inch or two of water.
-I put the pot on a burner set on high, dumped in a steamer insert, and put on the lid.
+Start by filling a large (6-quart) stock pot with an inch or two of water.
+Put the pot on a burner set on high, dump in a steamer insert, and put on the lid.

-While waiting for the water to boil, I washed and trimmed a large head of cauliflower and cut up the florets and stem.
-I then grabbed a packet of Trader Joe’s peeled garlic from the fridge and sliced up all the cloves.
-Don’t worry about how everything looks because it’ll get pulverized later in the Cuisinart.
+While the water heats up, wash and trim a large head of cauliflower and cut up the florets and stem.
+Grab 5 cloves of peeled garlic and slice them up.
+Don’t worry about how everything looks because it’ll get pulverized later in the food processor.

-Once the water in the pot was boiling, I threw in the stems, half of the florets, and all of the garlic.
-I salted everything liberally.
+Once the water in the pot is boiling, throw in the stems, half of the florets, and all of the garlic.
+Salt everything liberally.

-Then, I put in the rest of the cauliflower, seasoned with more salt, replaced the lid, and steamed everything until it was soft (~10 minutes).
-You won’t overcook it — trust me.
+Then, toss in the rest of the cauliflower, season with more salt, replace the lid, and steam everything until soft (~10 minutes).
+You won’t overcook it – trust me.

-Once the florets were done, I dumped everything into a colander and let it drain.
+Once the florets are done, dump everything into a colander and let it drain.

-I dumped everything into my Cuisinart food processor (fitted with the steel knife), and added some fresh cracked pepper, microplaned nutmeg, and the butter.
+Transfer everything into a food processor and add some freshly cracked black pepper, microplaned nutmeg, and the ghee.

 Final step: Process everything until smooth.
 Taste and adjust for seasoning.
 Serve your “mashed potatoes” immediately or store in a covered bowl in the fridge.
 These faux “mashed potatoes” will keep for 4 days in the fridge and they reheat well.